Konamiman/ZWatcher/README.md

 First you create an instance of the `Z80Processor` class and configure it as appropriate (see the [Z80.NET](https://bitbucket.org/konamiman/z80dotnet)'s documentation).
 Then you create an instance of `Z80Watcher` passing the Z80 class as a constructor parameter.
 This class is the entry point for all the functionality provided by ZWatcher.

 The `Z80Watcher` class contains a collection of methods for creating watches.
-There is one method for each type of watch, depending on what type of Z80 event is being wathed.
-Their names should be self-explanatory:
+There is one method for each type of watch, depending on what type of Z80 event is being watched.
+The method names should be self-explanatory:

 * `BeforeFetchingInstruction`
 * `BeforeExecuting`